SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

 # Career Foundry - Instacart Basket Analysis
-This repository contains all the data (including my Jupyter notebooks) related to the project "Instacart Basket Analysis". <br>
+This repository contains all the data (including my Jupyter notebooks) related to the project "Instacart Basket Analysis".

 Waas a student at CF.

 ## Project overview: